tamasino52/GraphSH/README.md

 - [Local-to-Global GCN](https://github.com/vanoracai/Exploiting-Spatial-temporal-Relationships-for-3D-Pose-Estimation-via-Graph-Convolutional-Networks)
 - [Modulated-GCN](https://github.com/ZhimingZo/Modulated-GCN)

 We thank the authors for releasing their code.
-Please also consider citing their work.
+Please also consider citing their works.